 ◯

-fog to fog, on a locomotion-mixed journey,
+fog to fog, in locomotion-mixed passage,

-carried by the means of the imaginengine.
+borne by the imaginengine.

 ON://INTERLACE→COOL,